mkarner07/mkarner07.github.io/_posts/2023/2023-12-24-Supercharge-Your-Management-Skills.md

 ---
-title: "Supercharge Your Management Skills: 5 more Books to Maximize Productivity"
+title: "Supercharge Your Management Skills: 5 More Books to Maximize Productivity"
 description: "After the positive reception of my latest piece on management literature, I've chosen to continue the momentum by introducing five additional books focused on productivity for managers."
 date: 2023-12-24
 excerpt_separator: "<!--more-->"